composewell/streaming-benchmarks/README.rst

 Individual Operations
 ~~~~~~~~~~~~~~~~~~~~~

-This chart shows microbenchmarks for all individual streaming operations for a
+This chart shows micro-benchmarks for all individual streaming operations for a
 quick comparison.
 Operations are ordered more or less by increasing cost for
 better visualization.
 If an operation is not present in a library then an empty
 space is displayed instead of a colored bar in its slot.
 See the following